mmfallacy/.dotfiles/README.md

 - Run neovim and execute `:PackerSync`
 - Since I use the Mason plugin for installing new LSPs, we need to install `npm` and `unzip` as well (`paru -S npm unzip`).
 - Reopen neovim and wait for the LSPs to be reinstalled.
+- Install `ripgrep` as a dependency for the telescope configuration.

 ### TODO:
 > ** Tasks marked with * are still tentative.
 The list below is also ordered based on priority**